dough10/PolySonic/README.md

 - repeat option on main player also on playlist more options menu.

-- album art more button goes directlly to the album details dialog (no more slider comming up over art)
+- album art more button goes directlly to the album details dialog (slider will no longer cover art)

 - app is now resizable.